Harvard-IACS/2021-CS109A/content/pages/syllabus_2021.md

 #### Participation
 Students are expected to be actively engaged with the course.
 This includes:

-1. Attending and participating in lectures (or the follow-up session later in the day)
+1. Attending and participating in lectures
-2. Making use of resources such as office hours and sections
+2. Making use of office hours
 3. Participating in the Ed discussion forum — both through asking thoughtful questions and by answering the questions of others

-Despite being remote, we aim to make this course as interactive, stimulating, and fun as always, and we rely on each of you to contribute your awesome uniqueness.

 ---